The sleep of reason produces monsters. ~ Francisco Goya

 It is morally as bad not to care whether a thing is true or not, so long as it makes you feel good, as it is not to care about how you got your money as long as you have got it.

 ~ Edmund Way Teale

 When I started teaching ethics 30 years ago I learned that truth-telling is one of the only moral imperatives across cultures.
 Why would that be?
 Simply put, human communication is pointless unless we assume that others will tell the truth.
 If I ask you what time it is or for directions to London, I’m assuming you won’t lie.
-If I assume the opposite, there’s not much point to those questions.
-Sincere, honest exchange essentially is communication, all the rest just manipulation.
-Another problem with lies, ignorance, and bullshit is that they undermine our rationality; they leave us slaves to our passions; and they keep us groping in the dark when we try to solve problems.
+If I assume the opposite, there’s not much point in asking those questions.
+Honest exchange is the essence of communication, all the rest is just ignorance or manipulation.
+Another problem with lies, ignorance, and bullshit is that they undermine our rationality; leave us slaves to our passions; and keep us groping in the dark when we try to solve problems.
 Problems are hard to solve when you start with truth, much more so when you begin with falsehoods.
 Lies and nonsense will ultimately be our downfall, however temporarily attractive they may be.
 But why?

 “No arts; no letters; no society; and which is worst of all, continual fear, and danger of violent death: and the life of man, solitary, poor, nasty, brutish and short.”

 Why then the hubris of ignorant people?
 They come and go, flickering flames with moth-like lifespans, nonetheless convinced of their importance.
 For some perspective they might contemplate their own death, or hear the voice of Carl Sagan: